awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.App.Java.md

 1. For **Name**, enter a name for your Java application conversion project\.
 Because each database schema conversion project can have one or more child application conversion projects, choose a name that makes sense if you add multiple projects\.

 1. For **Location**, enter the location of the source code for your application\.

+1. \(Optional\) For **MyBatis configuration file**, enter the path to the MyBatis configuration file\.
+AWS SCT scans your application folder to discover this file automatically\.
+If this file isn't located in your application folder, or if you use several configuration files, then enter the path manually\.

 1. In the source tree, choose the schema that your application uses\.
 Make sure that this schema is part of a mapping rule\.
 AWS SCT highlights the schemas that are part of a mapping rule in bold\.